Using a Multidimensional Poverty Index (MPI) to coordinate policies and achieve SDGs

 Hosted by Mr Risenga Maluleke Statistician General of South Africa

-The event will be chaired by Mr Risenga Maluleke, the Statistician General of South Africa, head of Statistics South Africa (Stats SA), and a member of the MPPN Steering Committee.
+The event was chaired by Mr Risenga Maluleke, the Statistician General of South Africa, head of Statistics South Africa (Stats SA), and a member of the MPPN Steering Committee.

 - Camilo Simão Ferreira de Ceita, Director General, National Institute of Statistics, Angola